epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmGroupSpec defines the desired state of KeycloakRealmGroup
+KeycloakRealmGroupSpec defines the desired state of KeycloakRealmGroup.

 <table>
     <thead>